Mqxx/Minecraft-Server/README.md

 ### Edit file

-Once you have created the `consol.sh` file we need to add the following to the file.
-Open the file and insert the following command.
+Once you have created the `minecraft.service` file we need to add the following to the file.
+Open the file and insert the following.

 > `Description` This is the description of your service<br>
 > `Type` You can read more about why we use `Type=forking` [here][link-systemd-service]<br>